17,000 earthquakes hit Iceland last week. An explosion may be imminent | ExBulletin

 Only this time, there seems to be no end to the rumble underground.

 orvaldur rarson, a professor of volcanology at the University of Iceland, said concerns about the latest activity are understandable.
-“It certainly worries people.
-For this region, this is actually quite unusual, not because of the type of earthquakes or their intensity, but for their duration.
-It’s been going on for over a week now.”
+“It simply came to our notice then.
+For this region, this is actually quite unusual, not because of the type of earthquakes or their intensity, but because of their duration.
+It’s been over for over a week now. ”

-“We’re struggling with ‘why’ at the moment.
+“At the moment we are fighting with ‘why’.
 Why is this happening?
-We’re likely to have a magma intervention in [Earth’s] crust there.
-“Obviously it has moved closer to the surface, but we are trying to figure out if it is moving even closer to it,” he said.
-With many volcanoes in the area, local officials have warned that an eruption could be imminent.
+It is very likely that we have a magma intrusion into [Earth’s] crust there.
+“Obviously it has moved closer to the surface, but we are trying to understand if it is moving even closer to it,” he said.
+With numerous volcanoes in the area, local officials have warned that an eruption could be imminent.

 Elsabet Plmadttir, a natural hazards specialist at the Icelandic Meteorological Office, told CNN that authorities are deploying surveillance equipment in the area, from GPS and earthquake monitors to cybercameras and gas detectors.